jstott/grunt-azureblob/README.md

 Azure SDK uses by default the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY.
 Custom connection arguments can be set in service.
+* I've had great success with grunt-env to manage the these settings as a task

 ## Options and default values
 ```javascript